Wedge/wedge/README.md

 - If it works, then great.
 - If it doesn't, then skip to any fork that works best for you.
 SMF has an official board that lists them all.
-- If you're getting an Error 500 or something similar at install time, try the last version of Wedge [before the new installer was introduced](https://github.com/Wedge/wedge/tree/934e2bf0d838f76ff8721d4ea66f4ff6785feae5).
-Click the 'Download ZIP' button on that page, and follow the instructions in the README.
+- If you're getting an Error 500 or something similar at install time, it might be due to a configuration error.
+Ask your host about it.
+Perhaps switching to a newer version of PHP will help.
+Alternatively, make sure you don't have a malformed `.htaccess` file in your root folder.
+It's the cause of 90% of Apache server crashes.

 Importing data from my old forum
 --------------------------------

 - Check out the `Wedge/importer` repo at GitHub.
-It allows you to import a forum installed on the same server (and MySQL server.)
+It allows you to import a forum installed on the same server (and, preferably, same MySQL server.)
-- Supported source forums include SMF 1.1, SMF 2.0 and a few others that are totally untested.
-Well, basically, only SMF 2.0 import is tested and supported for now.
+- Supported source forums include SMF 1.1, SMF 2.0, MyBB 1.6 and a few others that are totally untested.
+Well, really, only SMF 2.0 import is tested and supported for now.
 - Importing Aeva Media items and Custom folder attachments isn't supported for now.
+Feel free to bother @eurich so that he gets started on these! ;)

 https://github.com/Wedge/importer/